tonyckc/CCD-DLM-code/README.md

 2. We provide the  [Trip](https://github.com/google-deepmind/natural-plan) benchmark for your quick validation.

-3. We will continue to provide full codes as much as possible.
+3. We will continue to provide full codes as soon as possible.